ghc/ghc/docs/users_guide/exts/ffi.rst

 This greatly constrains library authors since it implies that it is not safe to pass any heap object reference to a ``safe`` foreign function call.
-For instance, it is often desirable to pass an :ref:`unpinned <pinned-byte-arrays>` ``ByteArray#``\s directly to native code to avoid making an otherwise-unnecessary copy.
+For instance, it is often desirable to pass :ref:`unpinned <pinned-byte-arrays>` ``ByteArray#``\s directly to native code to avoid making an otherwise-unnecessary copy.
 However, this can not be done safely for ``safe``calls since the array might be moved by the garbage collector in the middle of the call.